 The Case for Building Resilience

 For many civic organisations and individuals, building resilience is often associated with natural disasters such as earthquakes, tsunamis and weather related events.
 While natural disasters do pose threats to communities and organisations, there are many other threats facing our ever complex society.
 Geopolitical events, resource constraints, declining net energy, highly leveraged households and governments, and volatile and interdependent financial systems, all make the case for building resilience increasingly compelling.
 We have moved from a relatively localised economy to a largely global economy.
 This globalised economy is reliant on cheap energy inputs.
-Everything from food production, to transport to the way we live depends on fossil- fuel inputs, which are highly energy intensive.
+Everything from food production, to transport to the way we live depends on fossil-fuel inputs, which are highly energy intensive and environmentally destructive.